 Cancer is a serious health threat in Rhode Island and the second leading cause of death. more Cancer can, however, be controlled.
 Science has learned more about how to prevent cancer, how to detect it early (when treatments work best), and how to treat cancer more effectively.

 The Comprehensive Cancer Control Program is responsible for the development of state plans, supports the Partnership to Reduce Cancer in Rhode Island, maintains the Cancer Registry.
-We also cover the cost of breast and cervical cancer screening for program-eligible patients with the Women's Cancer Screening Program.
+We also cover the cost of breast and cervical cancer screening for program-eligible patients with the Women's Cancer Screening Program, and provide resources, training, and guidance to partner health systems throughout the state with the Colorectal Cancer Prevention Program.